dkeesey/tiptap-demo/memory-bank/activeContext.md

 # TipTap Demo - Active Context

 ## Current Focus
-As of April 22, 2025, the active focus is on:
+As of April 23, 2025, the active focus is on:
-1. Setting up the initial project structure and repository
+1. Testing the editor on different browsers and devices
-2. Implementing the basic TipTap editor with essential features
+2. Reviewing the implementation to ensure all requirements are met
-3. Preparing for initial deployment
+3. Preparing for final presentation to Wordware recruiter
-4. Enhancing the editor with additional features (Phase 2)
+4. Considering optional enhancements for Phase 3 and 4 (if time permits)

 ## Recent Changes
 - Created project memory bank (April 22, 2025)